DataBiosphere/terra-docker/README.md

 There is a config file located at `config/conf.json` that contains the configuration used by all automated jobs and build scripts that interface with this repo.

+There is a field for "spark_version" top-level which must be updated if we update the debian version used in the custom image.
+Currently it assumes 1.4x https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-release-1.4

 There are some constants included, such as the tools supported by this repo.
 Of particular interest is the image_data array.

 Each time you update or add an image, you will need to update the appropriate entry in this array: